Writing Seminar Requirement

 - Meetings: Writing seminars will ordinarily meet regularly as a group with the instructor present for the designated number (typically 28) of hours.
 Writing seminars may meet less often than 28 hours but in no case for fewer than 20 hours total, in order to provide additional time for meetings by the instructor with individual students and for student research and writing.

-- Grading: Aside from the rule that the “A+” grade may not be awarded to more than 15 percent of the students in a writing seminar (which translates into one student for seminars of twelve or fewer students), there is no mandatory grading curve for writing seminars.
+- Grading: Aside from the rule that the “A+” grade may not be awarded to more than 15 percent of the students in a writing seminar (which translates into one student for seminars of twelve or fewer students), there is no mandatory grading curve for writing seminars with 16 or less JDs enrolled.
 Nevertheless, the full range of grades (down through F) is available.
 Differences in the ambition and quality of work are to be recognized by differences in grading; poor papers should be given low grades.

 - Notice and procedure: